kazumaki/react-calculator/README.md

 ## Getting Started

-Clone the repository into your local computer.
+Clone the repository into your local computer

 ### Installing

 First, you'll have to install the newest version of [Node](https://nodejs.org/en/download/).
 Otherwise, the npx command could not be available.
-Then move into the project main directory on the console and follow the instructions below.
+Then move into the project main directory on the console and follow the instructions below

 Install all packages: